adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 - Assigning `0x01020304` to a `uint32_t` and examining the bytes in a `uint8_t[]` union member reveals byte order.
 - On little-endian, output will be `04 03 02 01`—the least significant byte is stored first.
+- This is a classic C trick for platform detection and is portable to any CPU.

 ---